RobbieRotten/obsidian/content/UTS Law Notes/Contract Notes.md

   - VOLUNTEER
     - Notice of husband/wife relationship sufficient to ground the claim:
       - no need for notice of undue influence or other impropriety.
-    - The wife must be a ‘volunteer’
+    - The wife must be a 'volunteer'
   - NOTICE OF MARRIAGE RELATIONSHIP
     - Garcia v National Australia Bank (1998) 194 CLR 395
       - [40] We consider that the only question of notice that arises is whether the creditor knew at the time of the taking of the guarantee that the surety was then married to the borrower.